Introduction

 This vignette is a companion to the implementation of the SEIR ode

 As the name suggests, this model is a SEIR-like ordinary differential equation (ODE) model.
-Furthermore, the model is designed as flexible as possible to allow for a wide range of different model configuration.
-That is, the number of consecutive exposed, infected, and recovered states can be set arbitrarily, as well as the number of age groups and the number of variants.
+Furthermore, the model is designed as flexible as possible to allow for a wide range of different model configurations.
+Meaning that the number of consecutive exposed, infected, and recovered states can be set arbitrarily, as well as the number of age groups and the number of variants.

 Due to the flexibility of the model, the implementation is somewhat complex, which is why we include this vignette outlining the mathematical implementation of the model and connect it to the code.